 The training consists of twenty modules altogether.
-The first eight (which are the focus of this post) are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
-If you're looking for the last twelve videos, which focus more on the hands-on aspects of the job, go to this link.
+The first six (which are the focus of this post) are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
+If you're looking for the other fourteen videos, which focus more on the hands-on aspects of the job, go to this link.

 I highly recommend that if you're thinking about planting, you watch these videos very carefully before you commit to accepting a position at a planting company.
-These eight videos are just slightly under four hours in total length, so you'll need to set aside an entire afternoon or evening to watch them.
-I'd suggest that you watch them with a pen and paper, so you can make notes about questions that you can ask recruiters or crew bosses at the companies that you apply to.
+These six videos are just slightly over three hours in total length, so you'll need to set aside an afternoon or evening to watch them.
+I'd suggest that you watch them with a pen and paper, so you can make a list of questions to ask recruiters or crew bosses at the companies that you apply to.
 You should also bookmark this post, because you may want to come back and watch some of these videos more than once.

-Here are the first eight videos in the training series.
+But for now, here are the first six videos in the training series.
 I hope you find them to be useful.
 I think I would have made about five thousand dollars more in my first season if I had known all of this information before I started planting.
 Crew bosses take note ... you should share this information with everyone on your crews.

 Introduction, History of Tree Planting